-As experienced Newport Beach DUI attorneys, The Law Offices of Bryan R. Kazarian are ready to defend you or a loved one against a DUI charge, even if it means taking the case to trial.
+As experienced Newport Beach DUI attorneys, The Law Offices of Bryan R. Kazarian is ready to defend you or a loved one against a DUI charge, even if it means taking the case to trial.

-Driving under the influence of alcohol or drugs (DUI) is a serious charge.
+Driving under the influence of alcohol or drugs is a serious charge.
 However, there are several ways to defend yourself against a DUI charge with the help of The Law Offices of Bryan R. Kazarian.

 The ideal outcome of any DUI case is a complete dismissal of all DUI charges.
 This result will save a lot of time and stress and means that you will avoid having a criminal conviction on your record.
 A dismissal will also result in vacating any immediate and long-term penalties associated with the offense.

-Charges may be dismissed if law enforcement officers do not follow correct procedures or make mistakes during the DUI investigation.
+Charges may be dismissed if law enforcement officers do not follow correct procedures or if they make mistakes during the DUI investigation.
 These errors may result in disqualifying evidence obtained in your DUI investigation from being used against you.